 In some cases, a Ritalin overdose may result in death.3 Symptoms that could be fatal include dangerously high body temperature or blood pressure, irregular heart rate, heart failure, and seizures.3

 Loved ones of people addicted to Ritalin may notice signs that a person is snorting the drug, such as:

 - White powder on the person’s body, clothes, or other objects in their possession.

 - Paraphernalia used to crush up and snort Ritalin, such as straws.

 - Frequent sniffling, runny nose, or rubbing the nose.

 If you or someone you love is snorting Ritalin, you may also be wondering about the signs of addiction.
-Ritalin addiction involves repeatedly using this drug despite its negative impact on your health and well-being 3.
-Other signs include 6:
+Ritalin addiction involves repeatedly using the drug despite its negative impact on your health and well-being.3 Other signs include:6

 - Craving Ritalin strongly when not using it.

 - Inability to control your use of Ritalin.